VzBoT3D/VzBoT-Vz235/README.md

 [![Discord Invite](https://discordapp.com/api/guilds/829828765512106054/widget.png?style=banner2)](https://discord.gg/KWZWvCMxCq)

-The Vz-235 is a smaller sized VzBoT with a bed print size of 235 x 235 x 240 mm and an optional AWD setup which we call "QuadXY" Kinematics
+The Vz-235 is a smaller sized VzBoT with a bed print size of 235 x 235 x 240 mm and an optional AWD setup, for which we named the Kinematics "QuadXY"

 The AWD version is still very experimental but is proving to be great for high speed printing without loss of quality!